ua-gist604b-spring-2022/syllabus/README.md

 - Willingness to work with command line (Unix shell or Powershell)
 - Ability to think critically and figure things out when instructions are not clear

-### Software that will be installed over the course of the semester
+#### Software that will be installed over the course of the semester
 - GitHub Desktop
 - QGIS Desktop
 - Docker Desktop

+#### Accounts that you will make over the course of the semester
+- GitHub
+- Docker Hub

 ### Getting Started
 You may wonder how to get started.
 If you login to D2L you will find things a bit bare (The Syllabus is linked there but its home is https://github.com/ua-gist604b-spring-2021/syllabus).
 You have two initial setup steps to get configured to use the class: